SAHorowitz/MSFS2020-PilotPathRecorder/README-kmlcam.md

 ## Setup

-Once this feature is enabled within MSFS2020-PilotPathRecorder, configure and activate the Network Link within Google Earth, as described below:
+See how to configure, enable and activate this MSFS2020-PilotPathRecorder feature by using a Network Link within Google Earth below:

 ### MSFS2020-PilotPathRecorder

 The "Live Camera" checkbox can be used to enable or disable support for this feature within MSFS2020-PilotPathRecorder.
-When checked, an internal "webserver" listener will be activated (at the location specified in the "Network Link" textbox, just to the right of the checkbox), enabling Google Earth to periodically retrieve the current position of the simulated flight.
+When checked, an internal listener - a lightweight "web server" - will be activated at the location specified in the "Network Link" textbox (just to the right of the checkbox), enabling Google Earth to periodically retrieve the current position of the simulated flight.